40th Infantry Division (United States): Combat chronicle

 The 40th was relieved of missions on New Britain on 27 November 1944 by the Australian 5th Division, and began training for the Luzon landing.
 Sailing from Borgen Bay on 9 December 1944, the division made an assault landing at Lingayen, Luzon, under command of XIV Corps, on 9 January 1945.
 Seizing Lingayen airfield, the division occupied Bolinao Peninsula and San Miguel, and advanced toward Manila, include the Filipino regular and constable force of the Philippine Commonwealth Army and Philippine Constabulary were recaptured areas around in Luzon at the mainland, running into heavy fighting in the Fort Stotsenburg area and the Bambam Hills.
 Snake Hill and Storm King Mountain were taken in February and the 40th was relieved, 2 March.
 Leaving Luzon on 15 March 1945 to cut behind the Japanese, the division landed on Panay Island on the 18th and knocked out Japanese resistance within ten days, seizing airfields at Cabatuan and Mandurriao.
 On 29 March, it landed at Pulupandan, Negros Occidental, advanced through Bacolod toward Talisay, which it secured by 2 April 1945.
 After mopping up on Negros Island, the division returned to Panay in June and July 1945.

 Lt.
 Col. Ryoichi Tozuka, the commander of the Imperial Japanese Army in Panay Island, signed the document of surrender at Cabatuan Airfield, located in Cabatuan, Iloilo, Panay Island, Philippines, on September 2, 1945, the same day as the surrender signing in Japan aboard the U.S.S.
 Missouri.
-This was accepted by Col. Raymond G. Stanton, comdg the 160th U.S. Infantry regiment, and was attended by Rear Admiral Ralph O. Davis, comdg the U.S. Navy's 13th Amphibious Group, and by Brig.
-Gen. Donald J. Myers, comdg the 40th Infantry Division.
+This was accepted by Col. Raymond G. Stanton, commanding the 160th U.S. Infantry regiment, and was attended by Rear Admiral Ralph O. Davis, commanding the U.S. Navy's 13th Amphibious Group, and by Brig.
+Gen. Donald J. Myers, commanding the 40th Infantry Division.
 The 13th Amphibious Group was tasked to transport the 40th U.S. Infantry Division to Korea.

 In September 1945, the division moved to Korea for occupation duty.
-The division returned to the U.S. on 7 April 1946 and was reportedly inactivated the same day.
+The division returned to the U.S. on 7 August 1946 and was inactivated the same day.

-During the war, various regiments were assigned to the division, these included the 108th, 159th, 160th, 184th, 185th, and 503d, however no more than three regiments were assigned to the division at any one time.
 World War II honors for the division included three Distinguished Unit Citations.
 Awards to its men included 1 Medal of Honor, 12 Distinguished Service Crosses, 1 Distinguished Service Medal, 245 Silver Stars, 21 Legions of Merit, 30 Soldier's Medals, 1,036 Bronze Stars, and 57 Air Medals.